BIO/04 (PLANT PHYSIOLOGY)

 In agreement with the objectives of Agenda 2030 for Sustainable Development, the following objectives will be covered: Objective 2 (Zero hunger), Objective 13 (Climate Action).

-The course is divided in two integrated modules (48 h): Agricultural biotechnologies (24 h), Industrial biotechnologies (24 h), and will involve the use frontal lessons supported by interactive methods like case-studies, debates, simulations – role playing, cooperative learning, brainstorming, project work.
+The course is divided in two integrated modules – Plant molecular biology and Plant Biotechnology.
+The course will involve the use frontal lessons supported by interactive methods like case-studies, simulations, cooperative learning, brainstorming, project work.

 Reccomended or required readings